ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 Before executing a Terraform script on an existing instance, use the `terraform plan` command to compare the current infrastructure state with the desired state defined in your Terraform files.
 Any alteration to the `resource_group_id`, `service plan`, `version`, `key_protect_instance`, `key_protect_key`, `backup_encryption_key_crn` attributes recreates your instance.
 For a list of current argument references with the `Forces new resource` specification, see the [ibm_database Terraform Registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.
 {: important}

 Select the [hosting model]([/docs/cloud-databases?topic=cloud-databases-hosting-models) you want your database to be provisioned on.
 You can change this later.

-Provision a {{site.data.keyword.databases-for-elasticsearch}} Isolated Compute hosting model instance with the `"members_host_flavor"` -p parameter, setting it to the desired Isolated size.
-Available hosting sizes are listed in [Table 1](#host-flavor-parameter-terraform), as the  `host_flavor value` parameter.
-For example: `{"members_host_flavor": "b3c.4x16.encrypted"}`.
-Note that since the host flavor selection includes CPU and RAM sizes (`b3c.4x16.encrypted` is 4 CPU and 16 RAM), this request does not accept both a Isolated size selection and separate CPU and RAM allocation selections.
+Provision a {{site.data.keyword.databases-for-elasticsearch}} Isolated instance with the same `"members_host_flavor"` -p parameter, setting it to the desired Isolated size.
+Available hosting sizes and their `host_flavor value` parameters are listed in [Table 2](#host-flavor-parameter-cli).
+For example, `{"members_host_flavor": "b3c.4x16.encrypted"}`.
+Note that since the host flavor selection includes CPU and RAM sizes (`b3c.4x16.encrypted` is 4 CPU and 16 RAM), this request does not accept both, an Isolated size selection and separate CPU and RAM allocation selections.

 ```terraform
 data "ibm_resource_group" "group" {